 Your Child’s First Dental Visit

+We encourage children at any age to stop by and visit our office for a tour!
 Many patients with dental phobias did not establish a positive relationship with a dentist as children, and many never sought treatment for oral health problems until they became painful and required extensive treatment.
 At Lawson Family Dentistry, we work hard to establish a good relationship and build trust with your children so that they will never be afraid to sit in the dental chair.
 Dr. Lawson and our friendly, compassionate staff will do everything in their power to help your children feel comfortable and confident during every visit.

 Your Child’s Comfort is Our Priority